tuxphone/CubeCellRepeater/README.md

 "#define NOBLINK" to NOT getting a red blink from the RGB LED for the duration of sending a packet (can be quite long at speed setting 3).

+"define NO_OLED" to turn off messages on the OLED.
+Supported Boards for OLED mode are HTCC-AB02 and HTCC-AB02S (cubecell_board_Plus and cubecell_gps).

 Modify radio settings for your own channels:

 Edit the CONFIGURATION block in config.h